(Last updated May 2017)

 Should I visit Zimbabwe?

-There has been a lot of debate about the role of tourists in Zimbabwe’s politics.
-Some say that tourists should avoid visiting Zimbabwe to make a statement against Zimbabwe’s president, Robert Mugabe.
-They say that if they visited Zimbabwe they would be supporting an undemocratic regime.
+There has been much debate about the role of tourists in Zimbabwe’s politics.
+Some say that tourists should avoid Zimbabwe to make a statement against President Robert Mugabe and his party Zanu-PF.
+Boycotters say that if they visited Zimbabwe they would be supporting an undemocratic regime.
 I can empathise with this stance.
-In 2008, the opposition party MDC was incorporated into a coalition government for a time, and improvements were made.
-In particular, the US Dollar replaced the Zimbabwe Dollar, which ended the severe hyperinflation.
-In 2013, Zanu-PF gained full control over the country again, and it’s difficult to know where this will lead.
-Zimbabwean people have had over 10 years of economic and political suffering, and I think tourists – responsible tourists – are much needed.
+It’s no secret that this government has a poor track record of reports of human rights abuses, political violence, state propaganda and wildlife mismanagement.
+Zimbabwean people have had over 10 years of economic and political suffering, however, I think tourists – responsible tourists – are much needed.

-First off: Visitors do not need to be worried about violence in Zimbabwe.
+A note about political violence: Visitors do not need to be worried about general violence in Zimbabwe because they are not political activists.
 I visited just after the 2013 election results were announced, and had one of the best holidays of my life (link here).
 I’ve dedicated a full article about Safety in Zimbabwe which you can read here.

 “Political statements” are ineffective